Nghiait123456/GolangAdvance/Proverbs/README.md

 Summary: use the sync mechanism for the right purpose to have the most pure and effective software.
 If you use it wrong, everything will probably still work, but it can compile things many times over.
 Imagine using a mutex everywhere to communicate, using a channel just to send a signal that increments a counter by 1 and doesn't do anything else,...
-Everything will still work but it's not happy.
+Everything will still work but it'sBad not happy.
 There will be countless why questions from your team, which only you can answer, no one else. </br>

 ## The bigger the interface, the weaker the abstraction <a name="the_bigger_then_iterface_the_weaker_the_abstraction"></a>